Site icon Slavic Vegan

 Vegan Shuba (Eggplant under the sea)

 Vegan Shuba or vegan Herring under the fur coat or Seliodka pod Shuboy – one of the Soviet symbols of the New Year.
-Veganized classic Russian salad.
+A veganised classic Soviet salad.

 • Author: Anastasia